densmor2/ANTH_641_Week_2/Allison Densmore Markdown Practice.md

 * My interests in archaeology involve expanding the role of the public in archaeological contexts
   * Digital archaeology is __inherently__ public
  * Computers and other digital technologies are being used in broader ways, especially within the field of  archaeology
+****
 ![Image of a pyramid showing the eras of archaeology and the increase in digital technologies at each level](https://upload.wikimedia.org/wikipedia/commons/0/02/Archaeology_4.0.png "Image of a pyramid showing the eras of archaeology and the increase in digital technologies at each level")
+The increase in available technologies provides an increase in possible ways of practicing archaeology.